Bypassland

 Problem

-Killoby Inquiries traditionally requires a trained facilitator in a face-to-face interaction.
-This makes the work expensive, inconsistent, or intimidating, especially for beginners.
+KI requires a facilitator and face-to-face interaction.
+This makes the work expensive and intimidating, especially for beginners.

 Goal

-Design an AI-powered app that could educate users about Kiloby Inquiries, guide users through self-facilitated emotional processing sessions, and track psychological patterns over time.
+Design an AI-powered app that teaches the method, guides emotional processing sessions, and tracks psychological patterns over time.

 Discover